io-project-cyber/Can-D/README.md

-# Database In A Can
+# Database In A Can (DIAC)

 DIAC is a proof-of-concept cyber deception tool.
-Using wordlists of names and login credentials, DIAC outputs a randomly generated list of sensitive information in
+Using wordlists of names and login credentials, DIAC outputs a randomly generated list of "sensitive information" (actually junk credentials) in MySQL format.
+This tool is intended to be used in

 >PLANNED: The user can select a minimum password length.